McLean High School: Baseball

-The Highlanders baseball team is one of the most successful programs at the school, capturing numerous district titles and regional playoff berths.
-From 2006 to 2012, they were coached by John Thomas (MHS '96, Virginia '00) and compiled an impressive 60–31 record and district and regional playoff berths yearly.
+The Highlanders baseball team has captured multiple district titles and participated in regional playoffs.
+From 2006 to 2012, they were coached by John Thomas (MHS '96, Virginia '00) and compiled a 60–31 record and district and regional playoff berths yearly.
 In 2009 the Highlanders captured the Liberty District regular season and tournament titles.
 The Highlanders ended the season with a 1–0 loss to Centreville High School in the first round of the region tournament.
 In 2010, the Highlanders repeated as regular-season champions and compiled a 17–3 record, 13–1 in the district, and finished 19–5.
 The Highlanders entered the 2010 season ranked No. 1 by the Northern Region coaches poll and held the rank for the entire season.
 The Washington Post ranked McLean as the 2nd best team in the entire season of the Northern Virginia/Southern Maryland/DC metro area.
 The Highlanders failed to win the District, falling to James Madison High School in the title game.
 They advanced to the quarterfinals of the Northern Region Tournament, where they lost 13–10 to Oakton High School.

 In 2014, under new head coach John Dowling, the Highlanders were the Region 6A North runner-up to Chantilly High School, qualifying for the state tournament for the first time in the school's history.
-In 2019, Dowling's baseball team won the Liberty District championship by defeating Yorktown High School, and were favored to repeat as district champions in 2020 until the season was canceled due to COVID-19.
+In 2019, Dowling's baseball team won the Liberty District championship by defeating Yorktown High School.
 The team repeated as Liberty District champions in 2022.
+In 2024, the McLean baseball team, still under Dowling, won the VHSL Class 6 state title, defeating South Lakes High School 15–5 in the championship game.
+The team repeated as Liberty District champions in 2025.